 - 1. Remove the two screws (M2x2) that secure the power-button board assembly to the palm-rest and keyboard assembly. - 2.
+Peel the power-button board assembly cable from the palm-rest and keyboard assembly.

-Lift the power-button board assembly off the palm-rest and keyboard assembly. - $\mathbf{3.}$ Remove the screw (M2x2) that secures the power button to the palm-rest and keyboard assembly. - 4.
+- 3. Lift the power-button board assembly off the palm-rest and keyboard assembly. - 4.
+Remove the two screws (M2x2) that secure the power button to the palm-rest and keyboard assembly. - 5.
 Lift the power button off the palm-rest and keyboard assembly.